smonthe0218-lf/devops-coding-challenge/README.md

    terraform apply -var-file vars/devops.tfvars -auto-approve Deploying using jenkins
-A jenkinsfile was created in this repository https://github.com/smonthe0218-lf/devops-challenge-lightfeather .to allow an end to end deployment of this project.
+A jenkinsfile was created in this repository https://github.com/smonthe0218-lf/devops-challenge-lightfeather.to allow an end to end deployment of this project.

 Use the credentials given to you to log in and run the job using build now.